 Dietetics Program Highlights

-- The Didactic Program in Dietetics (DPD) at Fontbonne University is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-ACEND is a specialized accrediting body recognized by the United States Department of Education and the Council on Higher Education Accreditation.
-ACEND can be reached at 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, or 312-899-0040
+- The Fontbonne University Didactic Program in Dietetics (DPD) is currently granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics,120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 312/899- 400, www.eatrightpro.org/acend.

 - Development of culinary skills, as well as the knowledge of how to alter foods and meal patterns for health promotion and disease prevention and treatment.

 - Extensive training in the development and delivery of nutrition information to the public.